 I also researched whether guidelines on product reviewing exist.
 The Food Blog Code of Ethics talks mostly about reviewing restaurants.
 It says only this on the subject of products: “If we receive an item for free…, we will mention so in our review.”
-Two blogging groups, the Word of Mouth Marketing Association and the Social Media Business Council, have adopted self-regulatory guidelines not for bloggers but on how marketers should work with bloggers.
+Two blogging groups have adopted self-regulatory guidelines not for bloggers but on how marketers should work with bloggers.
 That’s a good start, but who says they will care.
 Here are my seven recommendations specific to food bloggers:

 1. If marketing people offer you products, have a policy.
 Some bloggers refused to accept anything, but I don’t think that’s going to happen.
 Take only what is appropriate and relevant for your blog.
 (Ex. a Mustang is not food related.)
 Don’t promise in advance that you will write about the product or experience.
 Do not succumb to pressure.
 Do not accept products where strings are attached.

 Here’s what one top food blogger said.
 “I always say that I will not guarantee that I will mention the product on my site and do also not want to be contacted afterwards if I will mention it on my site.
 In that respect, I only try to deal with companies that “get it”, who don’t have pr flaks that just want to hassle me endlessly.
 Most quality companies either have good pr teams or I deal with the owners themselves.”